What Does a Timber or Wood Retaining Wall Cost?

 - $200 – $350 – For retaining walls higher than 3 feet it’s strongly recommended (and may be required by local code) to hire an engineer for the design of the wall.

-Installation Cost and Time
+Labor Cost and Installation Time

 Building a wood retaining wall is a time-intensive project compared, for example, with building a wood fence.
 Here is the labor cost of installing a wood retaining wall.